MicrosoftDocs/partner-center-pr.pt-br/partner-center/confirm-customer-agreement.md

 ## <a name="confirm-customer-acceptance-in-partner-center"></a>Confirmar a aceitação do cliente no Partner Center
-A partir de 1º de agosto de 2019, a experiência do usuário para os parceiros confirmarem a aceitação do Contrato de Cliente da Microsoft pelo cliente está disponível para versão prévia no ambiente de área restrita do CSP.
+Os parceiros podem confirmar a aceitação do cliente do contrato de cliente da Microsoft no Partner Center para novos clientes e clientes existentes.

 ### <a name="confirm-customer-acceptance-for-new-customers"></a>Confirmar a aceitação do cliente para novos clientes